 Your headline is the first piece of copy your visitor will read on your homepage.
 However, your goal should not be to get your visitors to interact with that first opening paragraph.
 Instead, the purpose of your opening paragraph is to motivate them to keep reading and move through your page.

 Basically, it obliges them to want to learn more.
-So, as you create your opening paragraph, ensure that copy is efficient at grabbing your reader’s attention.
+So, as you create your opening paragraph, ensure that the copy efficiently grabs your reader’s attention.

 Further sections of text

 The last thing you want to do about your homepage is making it too long.
-Remember that your homepage’s goal is to draw your visitors to click to other pages of your website.
+Remember that your homepage’s goal is to draw your visitors to click to other website pages.
 Nonetheless, you may like to add more sections on this page to help you accomplish it.